Back to All Events

 Hommages

-The works in the exhibitions are images and gestures–some human, some machine-made–exploring the tensions between homage, reinterpretation and authorship.
-Through the use of AI, Jordanova challenges the concept of hommage itself, navigating the blurred lines between respect, imitation, and satire and probes AI’s ability to honour the original truly.
-She examines several Dutch digital art collections as her source, questioning the representation of marginalized groups within historical narratives and public archives.
+The works in the exhibition are images and gestures—both human and machine-made—exploring the tensions between homage, reinterpretation, and authorship.
+Through the use of AI, Natalia Jordanova challenges the notion of homage itself, navigating the blurred lines between respect, imitation, and satire and probing AI’s ability to truly honour the original.
+She examines several Dutch digital art collections as her source, questioning the representation of marginalized groups within historical narratives and public archives and the possibility of closing the data gap.

 The concept of homage in visual art has deep historical roots, evolving from classical traditions to contemporary practices.
 Hommage in art refers to the act of paying tribute to another artist, movement, or style, often through direct reference, reinterpretation, or adaptation.
 The artist’s realm is speculative fiction in which the collaboration is intergenerational and intercontinental, transcending class, societal status, time, and geography and embracing aspects of inclusivity.

-For the exhibition, Jordanova creates speculative collaborations with the work of female artists from the 15th to 20th centuries.
-In doing so, she critically examines the role of AI in the reinterpretation of historical works, questioning how technology can honour and distort the notion of legacy.
+For her exhibition at Galerie Fleur & Wouter, Natalia creates speculative collaborations with the works of female artists spanning from the 15th to the 21st centuries.
+In doing so, she critically explores AI’s role in reinterpreting historical works, questioning how technology can honour and disrupt the notion of legacy.

 Previous